Toggle: English / Spanish

 - Laundry products (laundry starch)

 Cooking starch and laundry starch are different substances.
 There are many brand names for both.
-This list may not include all uses of starch.
+Other products may also contain starch.

 If the starch is inhaled, it may cause wheezing, rapid breathing, shallow breathing, and chest pain.